May 17, 2023

 Includes practical examples and exercises

-Self-directed learning in an online course
+Self-directed learning in online courses

-Guided learning with a trainer or coach
+Supervised learning with a trainer or coach

 Are the learning contents helpful, precise, and relevant to the learning goal?

-Microlearning vs. macrolearning explained using examples
+Microlearning vs. macrolearning explained by example

 Level